matplotlib/matplotlib/doc/users/fonts.rst

 For every character/glyph in *"some text"*, the browser will iterate through the whole list of font-families, and check whether that character/glyph is available in that font-family.
-As soon as a font is found which has the required glyph(s), the browser moves on to the next character.
+As soon as a font is found which has the required glyph(s), the browser uses that font to render that character, and subsequently moves on to the next character.

 How does Matplotlib achieve this?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Well, Matplotlib doesn't achieve this, *yet*.
+Currently, Matplotlib can't render a multi-font document.
 It was initially only designed to use a **single font** throughout the document, i.e., no matter how many families you pass to **font.family** rcParam, Matplotlib would use the very first font it's able to find on your system, and try to render all your characters/glyphs from that *and only that* font.

 .. note::